Nwuebsisj/ForenSys/README.md

 ForenSys - AI-Powered Digital Forensic Toolkit 🛡️ ForenSys is a modern, lightweight digital forensics and incident response (DFIR) tool designed for security analysts and students.
-It automates the detection of malicious persistence, monitors live network communications, and traces the "Patient Zero" (root cause) of infections using the Gemini 3 Flash Preview AI model.
+It automates the detection of malicious persistence, monitors live network communications, and traces the "Patient Zero" (root cause) of infections using the Gemini 2.5 Flash Lite AI model.

 ✨ Key Features
 1. Persistence Scanner (Registry Analysis)